gregwhitaker/openhft-javaruntimecompiler-example/README.md

 2. Run the application again, but this time use `Example2`:

-        $ ./gradlew -Parg1=Example2 run
+        $ ./gradlew runExample2

     You should see the following:

-        > Task :run
+        > Task :runExample2
         SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
         SLF4J: Defaulting to no-operation (NOP) logger implementation
         SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
         This is Example2!

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/openhft-javaruntimecompiler-example/issues).